How long should I keep closed files?

 There is no one safe answer that applies to all files, regardless of importance or contents.
 An attorney has a continuing responsibility for client property that he or she holds, and that extends to original client documents that the attorney may for some reason have in his/her possession.
 Therefore, unless the attorney is willing to guarantee the safekeeping of these original documents, at the outset of the case, they should be copied and returned to the client, with the attorney retaining copies.
 All material in files needs to be analyzed for importance and dealt with accordingly.
 Often at the close of a matter much of what is in the file is duplicated elsewhere (copies of related briefs or opinions) or may simply be “scratch” notes, and this can be destroyed.
 Material that might be helpful for future research may be copied or moved to a “brief bank” location.
 The remainder must be analyzed in terms of such things as whether the matter may re-open (when do all applicable statutes of limitation expire?), malpractice, statutory or business reasons for retaining information longer than usual, and so on.

-The Florida Bar has no official guidelines for retention and destruction in place that apply to all files (other than regulations that stipulate trust accounting records and contingency fee agreements and closing statements must be maintained for a minimum of six years).
+The Florida Bar has no official guidelines for retention and destruction in place that apply to all files (other than regulations stipulating that trust accounting records, contingency fee agreements and closing statements, and statement of insured client’s rights must be maintained for a minimum of six years).
 However, we can offer considerable assistance to you in constructing your firm’s policy (First piece of advice: make sure you have one, and that it is in writing).
 A Model File Retention Policy is available in the Ethics Informational Packet on Closed Files.

 Some factors to consider when disposing of client files:

 - A lawyer should preserve an index or identification of the files that the lawyer has destroyed or disposed of.
 You can attach the dated receipt from the shredding service to the list of destroyed files.